qExobyte/qExobyte.github.io/_pages/about.md

 <h1 align="center" class="section__title">FAQ</h1>

 <h2>What materials do you use?</h2>
-Only official practice questions from College Board.
-I explain why in the [Strategy](https://learnsatmath.com/strategy/) section.
+Official practice questions from College Board are the priority (I explain why in the [Strategy](https://learnsatmath.com/strategy/) section).
+I ask that every student completes one <a href="https://bluebook.collegeboard.org/students" target="_blank">Bluebook</a> test prior to our first session.
+For high scoring students, I recommend <a href="https://thecollegepanda.app/" target="_blank">CollegePanda</a>'s book as a supplement.

 <h2>Do you assign homework?
 How much?</h2>
 I ask that between each session, students review the problems from the previous session and complete a practice test or problem set for the following session.
 This is around 2 hours of individual prep for every 1 hour of tutoring.

+<h2>What if I want to cancel a session?</h2>
+Sessions are fully refundable as long as you cancel at least 6 hours before the scheduled start time.
+Otherwise, the full session price is charged.
+You can see all my cancellation/refund policies <a href="https://drive.google.com/file/d/1gsNy5ngG6lYokAvQl1V4q3d-y1eEUHRO/view?usp=sharing" target="_blank">here</a>.

+<h2>Do I need to book every session with Calendly?</h2>
+No. Only book the first session with <a href="/#book">Calendly</a>.
+At the end of our first session, we'll discuss a personalized long-term plan and schedule future sessions accordingly.

 <h2>Do you tutor the English as well?</h2>
 I've spent the last 3 years specializing in SAT math prep, so I know the test back to front, but I'm not strong enough in the English section to tutor it.

-<h2>How flexible are your tutoring sessions?</h2>
-Finding time for sessions has never been a problem for any of my students, and I wish to keep it that way.
-I'm on Eastern Daylight Time and tend to tutor on weekday evenings and weekend afternoons.
-If you ever need to reschedule or cancel a session, I ask that I'm notified at least *1 hour* in advance--a policy more lenient than any other private tutor I've seen.

-<h2>Why 8 hours?
-How much gets covered in that time?</h2>
-The number is somewhat arbitrary, but 8 hours is typically enough time for students to make good progress without being too large of a commitment.
-Typically, students meet 1 hour a week, but these sessions can be spaced however you’d like.

 <h2>How much will my score improve after 8 hours of tutoring?</h2>
-This is my most frequently asked question, but unfortunately, it's impossible to answer.
-I've seen students go from high 500s to high 700s in just 8 sessions, but I've also seen students that have trouble internalizing concepts and don't have steady growth.
-I can't tell you exactly how much your score will improve, but I *can* guarantee that you'll improve faster with a tutor than without one.
+At the end of the day, there's no golden ticket where you can pay a certain amount of money for a certain SAT score.
+Almost every test prep company that advertises score guarantees has caveats in the fineprint.
+If a student doesn't put in effort, then 8 hours will get them nowhere.
+If a student is critical of their learning and practices consistently, then I've seen up to 200 point improvement.

 <h2>What is your educational experience?</h2>
 At the University of Virginia, I'm most of the way through a degree in Computer Science and Economics, and I'm pursuing a minor in Mathematics.
 I currently have a 3.9 GPA.

-Outside of school, I'm working this summer as a software engineering intern at Wells Fargo, and I've participated in Susquehanna International Group's Discovery Day program for quantitative trading.
+Outside of school, I've worked as a software engineering intern at Wells Fargo, and participated in Susquehanna International Group's Discovery Day program for quantitative trading.

 I also play violin in UVA's student-run symphony orchestra and love to play poker!